QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 :::{exercise}
 :label: slr-ex2

-Minimising the sum of squares is not the **only** way to generate the line of best fit.
+Minimizing the sum of squares is not the **only** way to generate the line of best fit.

-For example, we could also consider minimising the sum of the **absolute values**, that would give less weight to outliers.
+For example, we could also consider minimizing the sum of the **absolute values**, that would give less weight to outliers.

 Solve for $\alpha$ and $\beta$ using the least absolute values
 :::